aschakowski/Social-Foraging/README.md

 Paper here: [link to preprint](https://osf.io/preprints/psyarxiv/qbvp9_v2)

-The raw GPS and video data is available upon request.

 To reproduce analyses, an additional folder "utils" has to be downloaded from OSF (https://osf.io/9hcsq/), and placed into the same working directory as the remaining folders.

 "wrapper_script_social_foraging_dynamics.r" sources all helper scripts and runs analyses.